 We really expected a minor change in the way messages showed up on the lockscreen.
 If only the name of the person who messages appeared (and not a part of the message along with), I guess many people would take that up.
 There were iOS 5 jailbreak tweaks which added this functionality.

-Below is a video tutorial that will walk you through how to turn-of message previews on lock screen of the iPhone:
+A quick video tutorial that will walk you through how to turn-of message preview on lockscreen: